IBM/MAX-Text-Sentiment-Classifier/training/README.md

     ...
    ```

-### Customize Model Specific Parameters

-If you wish to change the network architecture or training hyper-parameters like `epochs` etc, change the corresponding arguments in `$MODEL_REPO_HOME_DIR/training/training_code/training-parameters.sh`.
+The directory contains two Python scripts, `setup_max_model_training` and `train_max_model`, which you'll use to prepare your environment for model training and to perform model training on Watson Machine Learning.

 ### Run the Setup Script

-The `wml_setup.py` script prepares your local environment and your IBM Cloud resources for model training.
+To perform model training, you need access to a Watson Machine Learning service instance and a Cloud Object Storage service instance on IBM Cloud.
+The `setup_max_model_training` Python script prepares your IBM Cloud resources for model training and configures your local environment.

+#### Steps

+1. Open a terminal window.

 1. Locate the training configuration file.
 It is named `max-text-classifier-training-config.yaml`.